claus296/SantaFnfr/README.md

 ### Keyboard
 * 6 - Take screenshot
   * Screenshot paths:
-    * Windows - `%APPDATA%\funkin-rewritten\screenshots`
+    * Windows - `%APPDATA%\funkin-vasion-rewritten\screenshots`
-    * macOS - `~/Library/Application Support/funkin-rewritten/screenshots`
+    * macOS - `~/Library/Application Support/funkin-vasion-rewritten/screenshots`
-	* Linux - `~/.local/share/love/funkin-rewritten/screenshots`
+	* Linux - `~/.local/share/love/funkin-vasion-rewritten/screenshots`
-	* Nintendo Switch - `./funkin-rewritten/screenshots`
+	* Nintendo Switch - `./funkin-vasion-rewritten/screenshots`
 * 7 - Open debug menu

 # Settings
 The settings file can be found in the following places on the following systems:
-* Windows - `%APPDATA%\funkin-rewritten\settings.ini`
+* Windows - `%APPDATA%\funkin-vasion-rewritten\settings.ini` & `%APPDATA%\funkin-vasion-rewrittenn\settings`
-* macOS - `~/Library/Application Support/funkin-rewritten/settings.ini`
+* macOS - `~/Library/Application Support/funkin-vasion-rewritten/settings.ini` & `~/Library/Application Support/funkin-vasion-rewritten/settings`
-* Linux - `~/.local/share/love/funkin-rewritten/settings.ini`
+* Linux - `~/.local/share/love/funkin-vasion-rewritten/settings.ini` & `~/.local/share/love/funkin-vasion-rewritten/settings`
-* Nintendo Switch - `./funkin-rewritten/settings.ini`
+* Nintendo Switch - `./funkin-vasion-rewritten/settings.ini` & `./funkin-vasion-rewritten/settings`

 # Progress
-**Menus** - 50% Complete
+**Menus** - 95% Complete
-* A proper menu has not been implemented yet.
-For now, a placeholder menu has been implemented.
+* The menu is almost done just need to clean up some code and add transitions

-**Game Engine** - 90% Complete
+**Game Engine** - 95% Complete
-* Engine is in close parity with the original game's Week 6 update.
 * No pause menu yet.

-**Weeks** - ~7/8 Complete
+**Weeks** - ~6/8 Complete
-* Tutorial + Weeks 1-6 are implemented.
+* Tutorial + Weeks 1-5 are implemented.
-* Week 3's train is not added yet.
+* Week 3's train is not implemented yet.
-* Week 4's passing car is not added yet.
+* Week 4's passing car is not implemented yet.
-* Week 6 is a WIP.
-* Week 7 is not implemented yet.
+* Weeks 7 is not implemented yet.

 # License
 *Friday Night Funkin' Rewritten* is licensed under the terms of the GNU General Public License v3, with the exception of most of the images, music, and sounds, which are proprietary.
 While FNF Rewritten's code is FOSS, use its assets at your own risk.